Updated on July 5, 2026

 OnTrac Tracking Number Format

 An OnTrac tracking number is a 14-character alphanumeric code that usually begins with a single letter followed by 13 digits.
 The two most commonly seen prefixes are "C" and "D", for example C11286171075072 or D10000000000000.
-You enter the full code, with no spaces, into a tracking tool to retrieve the shipment's scan history.
+The full code is entered with no spaces into a tracking tool to retrieve the shipment's scan history.

-Since OnTrac's 2021 merger with LaserShip, parcels created under the older LaserShip labeling can still appear with legacy prefixes such as "1LS", "LS", or "LX".
-These are valid and trace the same way.
-A prefix alone does not reliably tell you the exact service level, so treat "C" and "D" patterns as commonly observed conventions rather than guaranteed service indicators, and rely on the status history for what is actually happening to the parcel.
+A prefix alone does not reliably tell you the exact service level, so treat the "C" and "D" patterns as commonly observed conventions rather than guaranteed service indicators, and rely on the status history for what is actually happening to the parcel.

 OnTrac Tracking Number Example